-The proposed shareholder class action is expected to allege contraventions of the ASIC Act, Corporations Act and the Australian Consumer Law in seeking to establish that Sirtex engaged in misleading or deceptive conduct and/or breached its continuous disclosure obligations.
+The class action alleges contraventions of the ASIC Act, Corporations Act and the Australian Consumer Law in seeking to establish that Sirtex engaged in misleading or deceptive conduct and/or breached its continuous disclosure obligations.

 To register as a participant in the class action, click here to go to the IMF website, http://www.imf.com.au/sirtex.